lostatc/linotype/docs/usage.rst

         :func: help_message

         initialize
-            This text is inserted after the existing text for the item with the ID 'initialize.'
+            This content is added after the existing content for the item with the ID 'initialize.'
+Markup is applied automatically.

+        initialize : @before : @rst
+            This content is added before the existing content for the item with the ID 'initialize.' reStrcturedText elements can be used.

         sync : @replace
-            This text replaces the existing text for the item with the ID 'sync.'
+            This content replaces the existing content for the item with the ID 'sync.'
+Markup is applied automatically.